There are multiple ways to start WebLogic Server.

 from the boot.properties file.
 The file will also be encrypted:

-Generally Managed server are started and shutdown using the administrator console
+Generally Managed servers are started and shutdown using the administrator console

-We can start Managed Server without Administration Server with exception for first time.
-If you are starting Managed Server for first time then Administration Server should be Up.
+We can start Managed Server without Administration Server with an exception for the first time.
+If you are starting Managed Server for the first time then Administration Server should be Up.
 Managed Server can cache config files locally(in its local config directory) and later Managed Server can start on its own.

 — To start Managed Server using script, supply Admin Server protocol, Server Name and Listen Port